adamgparsons/next-f1/README.md

 # Formula 1 Race Schedule

-This is a simple web application that displays the upcoming schedule for the current Formula 1 season.
+This is a simple web application that displays the upcoming weekend schedule for the current Formula 1 season.

 ## Technologies Used